-Can you imagine a recipe without the onion in it?
-This wonderful bulb-vegetable, one of the oldest edible food ingredient known to humankind, is found in a bewildering array of recipes and preparations, be it your favorite salad, or mouth-watering gravy or curries.
-It has also been used in traditional medicines since ancient times for its health promoting and curative properties.
+Can you imagine a recipe without an onion in it?
+This beautiful bulb-vegetable, one of the oldest edible food ingredient known to the humankind, is found in a bewildering array of recipes and preparations, be it your favorite salad, or a mouth-watering gravy or curries.
+It has also been employed in the traditional medicines since ancient times for its health promoting and curative properties.

-Botanically, onions belong to the Alliaceae family, in the genus, Allium and known scientifically as: Allium cepa.
+Botanically, onions are members of the Alliaceae family, in the genus, Allium and known scientifically as; Allium cepa.

 |Spanish or red onion.||White variety.||Oriental type.|

 Onion is a small herb plant that grows to about 2 feet tall.
-Its underground globular bulb is actually a stem which consists of modified leaves arranged in whorls.
+In the botany, its underground globular bulb is a stem which consists of fleshy, modified leaves arranged in whorls.
 There are many cultivar varieties of onions grown around the world.
 On an average, its crop takes about three to four months from seedlings to harvest.
 Top greens or scallions and flower heads are also eaten all around the world.

-Sharp, pungent smell of onion is due to its sulfur compound, allyl propyl disulphide.
+Sharp, pungent smell of onion is due to its sulfur compound, allyl propyl disulfide.
 Spanish red onions generally possess less of this compound and therefore mild flavored than white or brown varieties.
-This characteristic of Spanish variety would makes them ideal for use in raw salads.
+This characteristic of Spanish variety would make them ideal for use in raw salads.

-Shallot (Allium cepa L. var. aggregatum) is a variety of onion that produces a cluster of small-elongated bulbs from a single plant.
-Shallots are relatively smaller, less pungent and tastes sweeter than onions.
+Shallot (Allium cepa L. var. aggregatum) is a type of onion that produces a cluster of small-elongated bulbs from a single plant.
+Shallots are relatively smaller, less pungent and taste sweeter than onions.

 Onions are very low in calories and fats.
 100 grams carry just 40 calories.
 However, rich in soluble dietary fiber.

-Phyto-chemical compounds allium and Allyl disulphide in the onions convert into allicin by enzymatic reaction when its modified leaves are distorted (crushing, cutting, etc).
+The phytochemical compounds allium and Allyl disulfide in the onions convert into allicin by the enzymatic reaction when its bulb (modified leaves) are distorted (crushing, cutting, etc.).
 Studies have shown that these compounds have anti-mutagenic (protects from cancers) and anti-diabetic properties (helps lower blood sugar levels in diabetics).

-Additionally, Allicin also decreases blood vessel stiffness by facilitating release of nitric oxide (NO) and thereby bring a reduction in the total blood pressure.
-Further, it blocks platelet-clot formation, and has fibrinolytic action in the blood vessels.
+Additionally, Allicin also decreases blood vessel stiffness by facilitating the release of nitric oxide (NO) and thereby bring a reduction in the total blood pressure.
+Further, it blocks platelet clot formation and has fibrinolytic action (clot breakdown) in the blood vessels and thereby prevents blood clots from growing and becoming problematic.
 Altogether, it helps decrease in overall risk of coronary artery disease (CAD), peripheral vascular diseases (PVD), and stroke.

-They are also good source of antioxidant flavonoid quercetin, which is found to have anti-carcinogenic, anti-inflammatory, and anti-diabetic functions.
+They are also a good source of antioxidant flavonoid quercetin, which is found to have anti-carcinogenic, anti-inflammatory, and antidiabetic functions.

 They are also good in antioxidant vitamin, vitamin-C and mineral manganese.
-Manganese is required as a co-factor for anti-oxidant enzyme, superoxide dismutase.
-In addition, isothiocyanate anti-oxidants in them help provide relief from cold and flu by exerting anti-inflammatory actions.
+Manganese is essential as a co-factor for the anti-oxidant enzyme, superoxide dismutase.
+Also, isothiocyanate antioxidants in them help provide relief from cold and flu by exerting anti-inflammatory actions.

-Onions are also good in B-complex group of vitamins like pantothenic acid, pyridoxine, folates and thiamin.
+Onions are also good in the B-complex group of vitamins like pantothenic acid, pyridoxine, folates, and thiamin.
 Pyridoxine or vitamin B-6 helps keep up GABA levels in the brain, which works against neurotic conditions.

 Raw onions can be readily available during all the seasons.
 Depending on the variety, they can be sharp, spicy, tangy and pungent or mild and sweet.
 In the stores, they can be available in fresh, frozen, canned, pickled, powdered, and dehydrated forms.

-While buying, look for fresh ones that are clean, uniform, well-developed without having opening at the neck and feature crispy, and dry outer layers.
+While buying, look for fresh ones that are clean, uniform, well-developed bulbs with dry, flaky outer (tunic) layers.
 Avoid those that show sprouting or have signs of black mold (a kind of fungal attack) as they indicate that the stock is old.
-In addition, poor-quality bulbs often have soft spots, moisture at their neck, and dark patches, which may all be an indicators of decay.
+Also, poor-quality bulbs often have split neck, soft spots, moisture at their neck, and dark patches, which may all be signs of decaying.

-At home, store them in cool dark place away from moisture and humid conditions where they keep fresh for several days.
-They can also keep well in the refrigerator; however, you should use them immediately once you take them out from the refrigerator since they tend to spoil if kept at room temperature for some time.
+At home, store them in a cool dark place away from moisture and humid conditions where they keep fresh for several days.
+They can also keep well in the frige; however, you should use them immediately once you take them out from the fridge since they tend to spoil if kept at room temperature for some time.

 Trim either ends using a sharp knife.
 Then peel outer 2-3 layers of skin until you find fresh thick pinkish-white whorls.
 You can slice or cut them into fine cubes depending upon the recipe type.
 Top greens and flower heads are also edible.
-Spring onions or scallions are favored in fast food preparations.
+Spring onions or scallions favored in the fast-food preparations.